Stephen J. Cloobeck: Politics

-In December 2022, Cloobeck announced he had handed in his resignation to the Nevada athletic commission.
-He stated his reason for leaving the commission was due to not being able to work Gov.-elect Joe Lombardo.
+In December 2022, Cloobeck announced he had handed in his resignation to the Nevada State Athletic Commission.
+He stated his reason for leaving the commission was due to not being able to work with Governor-elect Joe Lombardo.

+On November 5, 2024, Cloobeck announced his candidacy for the Democratic nomination in the 2026 California gubernatorial election.

 Media

-Cloobeck has appeared on the US edition of Undercover Boss twice.
-Cloobeck first appeared in Season 3, Episode 1 (initially aired January 15, 2012), and again in Season 4, Episode 4 (initially aired November 30, 2012).
+Cloobeck has appeared on the US edition of Undercover Boss numerous times.
+Cloobeck first appeared in Season 3, Episode 1 (initially aired January 15, 2012).
+Cloobeck was also featured in Season 4, Episodes 16 and 17, which initially aired May 10, 2013 and May 17, 2013, respectively.

 On November 7, 2017, Cloobeck appeared on MSNBC and said he told Democratic leaders he would "cut your money off" if they criticize the wealthy, saying: "I've talked to [Senator Chuck] Schumer, I've talked to [Senator Ron] Wyden, I've talked to [Representative Nancy] Pelosi and I've said if you use the term billionaire again, I'm done."

+In February 2021, Cloobeck pledged $1 million to fund the name change of McCarran International Airport to Harry Reid International Airport.